 I don’t recommend fish oil … ever.
 It’s not ocean-friendly and we should always consider the impact we have on the environment.
 But there are other problems with fish oil.
 First, fish oil will oxidize and turn rancid and this is not healthy for your dog.
 Fish oil is also lacking important minerals (and most dogs are deficient in minerals).
 I don’t love it and I’d much rather feed whole fish or phytoplankton, but I’m including it on the list in case you think you must feed it!

 I’ve included coconut oil to my list because it’s often misunderstood.
-Coconut oil carries many health benefits so it can be a great addition to the diet.
+Dog owners like to add coconut oil because they believe it’s a healthy addition to the diet.
 But it won’t correct any fatty acid imbalances because it’s very high in omega-6 fats and low in omega-3.
-Overall, it contains very little of them, so it’s safe to add to the diet … but it will never balance the omega-3 fats.
-Make sure you buy organic, extra virgin coconut oil.
+Overall, it contains very little of them, so it will never balance the omega-3 fats.
+And research now shows that coconut oil may cause gut inflammation.

 Flaxseed oil is the last plant oil on the list.
 Flax contains a lot of omega-3 and that’s a definite benefit … but flax also contains the anti-nutrient phytic acid, which will rob your dog of some minerals.
 Many dogs also have allergic reactions to flaxseed and, like hemp, not all of the omega-3 fats can be converted to EPA and DHA (again, these are important to eye and brain health).
 I don’t really recommend flax, but a lot of dog owners feed flaxseed oil, so again, I put it on the list.
 As with hemp oil, make sure your flaxseed oil is cold pressed.